instancio/instancio/website/docs/articles/creating-object-templates-using-models.md

 Even worse, common setup code will sometimes be duplicated across test methods.
 Manual data setup can get quite complicated as classes get bigger and more complex.
 This is especially true for classes with many relationships.
-In this article we will show how Models can be used to solve these challenges.
+In this article, we will show how Models can be used to solve these challenges.

 !!! note "GitHub link to the sample project is provided at the end of the article."